 Just because you give something away does not mean that you or your offering will be judged more kindly as a consequence.
 It does not mean that there will be a lower expectation of your support either.

 Take this exchange on the Hyperic support forum.
 HyperMike plainly has an expectation that Hyperic offer technical support via their forum for free.

 The recent controversy over the ICINGA Nagios fork brought into focus the relative activity of the various network management projects.

 One of the main complaints aimed at Nagios was the slow speed of development.
-The following graphs, taken from the open source directory ohloh, show the number of commiters and the number of commits over the last three years for Nagios, OpenNMS and Wireshark.
+The following graphs, taken from the open source directory ohloh, show the number of committers and the number of commits over the last three years for Nagios, OpenNMS and Wireshark.
 I can’t vouch for how accurate the stats are but I think they do provide some insight into the development processes of the respective projects.

 A product manager who has an open product and a closed product plainly has a decision to make over which features go into which product.
 Give too much away and the value add of the closed enterprise product is insufficient to warrant the licence fees.
-Put too many features into the enterprise product and the open source offering becomes useless.

 The first ICINGA beta has been released with a new GUI written in PHP 5 utilising the Agavi MVC framework.
 A project roadmap is available so you can see where the project is headed.